The SPCA Volunteer Program’s Mission

 Requirements: Being bilingual, enjoying working with the public, being empathetic, having great interpersonal skills and a knowledge of Microsoft Office programs.

-Requirements: Being comfortable with animals and with computers.
+Requirements: Good interpersonal skills, be comfortable with animals and with computers.